lab10-coop/sigma1/README.md

 If you installed a service for parity, you should do the same for this application.
 With root privileges, do:
 * Copy `artis-sigma1-statusreporter.service.example` to `/etc/systemd/system/artis-sigma1-statusreporter.service`.
 * Open the copied file and adapt it to your needs.
-Important: set the secret key for _WS_SECRET_, also set values for _INSTANCE_NAME_ and _CONTACT_DETAILS_, then uncomment them.
+Important: set values for _INSTANCE_NAME_ and _CONTACT_DETAILS_ and then uncomment both.
+Please use `<nick>.sigma1.artis.network` as value for _INSTANCE_NAME_ - replace `<nick>` with a nickname of your choice (using ASCII characters and digits only).
+Example: randomguy.sigma1.artis.network
 * Start the service: `systemctl start artis-sigma1-statusreporter`
 * Flag service to be started on boot: `systemctl enable artis-sigma1-statusreporter`